raganwald/raganwald.github.com/_posts/2016-04-22-genuine-javascript-sieve-of-eratosthenes.md

 ### the unfaithful sieve

-Ben started off.
 "I had a look at the `tweaker.news` post.
 It described its algorithm as the [Sieve of Eratosthenes](https://en.wikipedia.org/wiki/Sieve_of_Eratosthenes).
 The definition of which is:"

 > We start with a table of numbers (e.g., 2, 3, 4, 5, . . . ) and progressively cross off numbers in the table until the only numbers left are primes.
 Specifically, we begin with the first number, p, in the table, and:
 >